MatusVetrik/Vetrik_104628_ppds/README.md

 ![pexels-sanketh-rao-716107.jpg](assets%2Fimages%2Fpexels-sanketh-rao-716107.jpg)
 ![pexels-sanketh-rao-716107.jpg](assets%2Foutput%2Fpexels-sanketh-rao-716107.jpg)

-On CPU this computation took for all images `0.77298` seconds (avg/image `0.00678s`).
-On GPU this computation took `0.32894` seconds (avg/image `0.002885`).
+On CPU this computation took for all images `101.163975` seconds (avg/image `0.9s`).
+On GPU this computation took `2732.1289` seconds (avg/image `24s`).
-As we can see, on CPU it takes circa 2 times longer to make this type of computation.
+As we can see, this experiment failed due to developing on non-nvidia graphic card.
+With emulation enabled on Macbook GPU takes a lot much longer than CPU.